rajnishmanitiwari/rajnishmanitiwari/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

 Hi there!
-My name is Rajnish Mani Tiwari and I am a data scientist and entrepreneur with a passion for using data to drive business growth.
-With an exceptional experience in data analysis and machine learning, I have a track record of delivering valuable insights and solutions to my clients.
+My name is Rajnish Mani Tiwari and I am a data scientist and Product Manager with a passion for using data to drive business growth.
+With an exceptional experience in data analysis and machine learning, I have a track record of delivering valuable insights and Product solutions to my clients.

 In addition to my professional work, I am also an active member of the data science and technology communities.
 I enjoy staying up to date with the latest developments in my field, and I love connecting with like-minded individuals who share my passion for data and technology.